vestalux/sljekyll/_events/chantry-2017-02-18-birthday-party.md

 breadcrumb: y
 ---

-Come and celebrate the library's 50th birthday with games for children, a quiz for all ages, birthday cake and refreshments.
+Come and celebrate the library's 50th birthday with 60s-themed games and crafts for children, a quiz for all ages, refreshments and a special birthday cake cut by the mayor of Ipswich.